'Start Here': SCOTUS appointment once in a generation moment for Republicans

 For 30 years, all these issues before the court were tempered by Anthony Kennedy.
 No more.

-ABC News’ Tara Palmeri tells us the White House and Senate Republicans are laser-focused on this issue.
+ABC News’ Rick Klein tells us the White House and Senate Republicans are laser-focused on this issue.

 "Start Here" is a daily ABC News podcast hosted by Brad Mielke featuring original reporting on stories that are driving the national conversation.
 Listen for FREE on the ABC News app, Apple Podcasts, TuneIn, Spotify, Stitcher, Google Play Music, iHeartRadio -- or ask Alexa: "Play 'Start Here.'"